- 1 What is a Spell?

 Using Metamagic Feats

-As a spellcaster's knowledge of magic grows, he can learn to cast spells in ways slightly different from the norm.
+As a spell-caster's knowledge of magic grows, he can learn to cast spells in ways slightly different from the norm by learning Metamagic Feats.
 Preparing and casting a spell in such a way is harder than normal but, thanks to metamagic feats, is at least possible.
 Spells modified by a metamagic feat use a spell slot higher than normal.
-This does not change the level of the spell, so the DC for saving throws against it does not go up.
+This does not change the level of the spell, so the DC for saving throws against it does not go up if the DC is based upon the spell level.
 Metamagic feats do not affect spell-like abilities.

 - Wizards and Divine Spellcasters:

 - Wizards and divine spellcasters must prepare their spells in advance.
 During preparation, the character chooses which spells to prepare with metamagic feats (and thus which ones take up higher-level spell slots than normal).

 - Sorcerers and bards choose spells as they cast them.
 They can choose when they cast their spells whether to apply their metamagic feats to improve them.
 As with other spellcasters, the improved spell uses up a higher-level spell slot.
 Because the sorcerer or bard has not prepared the spell in a metamagic form in advance, he must apply the metamagic feat on the spot.

 - Metamagic Feats and Casting Time:

 - Using a metamagic feat on a spell in order to 'cast it better' does not alter the casting time of the spell, unless the metamagic feat specifically calls out that it changes the casting time.
 The Quicken Spell feat is popular because it allows a normal spell to be cast as a swift action, for a higher spell slot.
 If you stack several metamagic feats on a single casting, the time remains a standard action in most cases.
 You paid for all that awesome by taking several feats, you're really good at this stuff.